onriv/lean4ij/README.md

 The plugin should be compatible from version 2024.1 and can not support the earlier versions for depending on textmate plugin's extension api.
 ## Usage

-Since currently color theme still not implemented, and the infoview-app is hard coded with a light theme as lean4web, it's recommended using a light theme temporally.
-And the font used in infoview-app is hardcoded to [Julia Mono](https://juliamono.netlify.app/) hence it's also recommended temporally to set the font as Julia Mono.
+Since the font used in infoview-app is hardcoded to [Julia Mono](https://juliamono.netlify.app/) hence it's also recommended temporally to set the font as Julia.

-For improving performance, the lean language protocol server will not start immediately after opening a lean project, it will start while the editor gains focus, for example switching to another app and then switching back.
+The LSP server is start as any lean file is open in the Editor.

 Unicode is supported via live templates, for example typing `\b1<SPACE>` would result in `𝟙`.
 For the limitation of live templates, the `<SPACE>` keypress is always required.